 The British country house hotel really started in 1949 with the opening of the Sharrow Bay on Ullswater in the Lake District.
 Run by Francis Coulson and his partner Brian Sack, it became very famous for its delicious food.
 There were already leisure hotels in Britain but this was the first where you were really pampered.

 Hundreds of country house hotels have since opened and today there is a huge selection from which to choose.
 While some offer no more than the pleasures of a beautiful old house, a roaring fire and a fine English afternoon tea, many now have spas, cookery courses and a large array of activities like falconry, clay pigeon shooting, fishing and other country pursuits.
 All these hotels share in common a high level of comfort, excellent locally sourced food and the joys of the English countryside.
+These hotels are open to guests staying for a weekend break, a few days or much longer and some can be hired for exclusive use which offers guests the ability to enjoy the benefits of a high quality hotel with only their friends or family in residence.

 A few examples we should mention include Lime Wood in the New Forest, which offers a very high level of service and attention to detail.
 The thick oak doors and stylised sitting rooms, each with an open fire offer guests a lovely country house experience, albeit in deep luxury.
 Angela Hartnett, works with the hotel’s chef, Luke Holder, to produce Italian inspired dishes that are truly inspiring.
 Gravetye in West Sussex is an Elizabethan home with mullioned windows and red-brick chimney stacks.
 Inside it is all 16th-century-style thrones carved from oak, huge fireplaces engraved with Tudor flowers and coats of arms.
 The restaurant has a Michelin star and is a lovely place to dine.
 The hotel also has wonderful gardens which are a pleasure to explore at any time of the year.
 Raymond Blanc’s famous Le Manoir aux Quat’Saisons in Oxfordshire is a great mix of stately Oxfordshire and French flair.
 The honey coloured manor house has pretty gardens, vegetable patch and ponds.
 There is a fantastic two-Michelin starred restaurant, a 1930s-style bar serves comforting cocktails and the bedrooms are really comfortable and stylish.
 We particularly loved the bathrooms.